 In this post, I take an engineering perspective and look directly at technology itself.
-For some reason, no one has done what I will do in this post.
-Surely productivity is important, but since technology is supposed to be a substantial component of TFP, someone should have looked into precisely that.
-Shame upon the World's Blogosphere!
+I think this approach has not been sufficiently explored: We should look at quantifiable changes in technology over time, across the board.
+Surely productivity is important, but since technology is supposed to be a substantial component of TFP, why not look at it directly?

 Let's begin with some charts.
 Here (Nagy et al. 2011), you have long run trends for several Information Technologies and different curve fittings for them.
 In the paper they explain which one is the best one.
 Hint: not the exponential!